MuSAELab/Multimodal-dataset-catalog/README.md

 [**NCSC**](): (link to be updated) sentence utterances from individuals who received a cervical tumor surgery, with binary labels (low- / high-intelligibility)

+# Contribute & Author
+If you wish to contribute or simply offer some comments, contact me at [Yi.Zhu@inrs.ca].